 In the second year, students take three in-depth, discipline-specific CORE modules.
 One CORE module can also be taken from a second, complementary discipline, which allows students to incorporate a minor study track into their undergraduate education.
-Students will generally qualify for a minor, if they have successfully taken at least one CHOICE module and one CORE module in a second field.
+Students will generally qualify for a minor if they have successfully taken at least one CHOICE module and one CORE module in a second field.

-This module handbook provides the module data for all 1st year CHOICE and all 2nd year CORE modules offered by Jacobs University.
+This module handbook provides the module data for all 1st year CHOICE, all 2nd year CORE and all 3rd year CAREER modules offered by Jacobs University, as well as the Jacobs Track (General Education) modules.